kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 The meanings of arguments:

--a argument: This argument corresponds forward adapter sequences.
+-a argument: This argument corresponds to forward adapter sequences.
--A argument: This argument corresponds reverse adapter sequences.
+-A argument: This argument corresponds to reverse adapter sequences.
--o argument: This argument corresponds output file (adapter trimmed fastq file) -p argument: This argument corresponds paired-end mode.
+-o argument: This argument corresponds to output file (adapter trimmed fastq file) -p argument: This argument corresponds to paired-end mode.

 reads.1.fastq and reads.2.fastq file are input paired-end files, but out.1.fastq and out.2.fastq files are output files (trimmed fastq files).